woodstockcs/practice50/structs/class stats.md

 Loops

 ## Problem
 The below program has a structure called <code>class</code> defined, to make it easier to calculate various statistics about the classes you take in a given semester.
 In the below, please take in input from user for various parameters for all of his classes in a given semester (see first 5 <code>TODO</code>s).
-Then, calculate and print the average overall rank, professor rank, and difficulty of the classes the user input for the semester (under teh 6th and last <code>TODO</code>).
+Then, calculate and print the average overall rank, professor rank, and difficulty of the classes the user input for the semester (under the 6th and last <code>TODO</code>).

 ## Distribution Code